Like A Rolling Snowball...

 8) Animals at the Mountain

 Dog is man's best friend.
 And we agree.
 But bringing your dog or other pets to Sierra is not encouraged.
 Not all of our guests like animals, and we like to respect all guests.
 So please keep your pet home if possible.
+No one, even your furry friend, likes sitting in a car all day.
+Trust us, your dog will thank you for it in the end.
 If you must bring your pet to the mountain, please be aware that they must be on a leash and controlled at all times, and they are prohibited from coming into the base area or on the mountain.
 We appreciate your cooperation.

 The most important prevention step is to remain on groomed runs (see Groomed and Ungroomed Trails section), resisting the urge to ski or snowboard through the trees during deep powder conditions, no matter how inviting the untracked powder looks.
 Off-piste skiing/riding (defined as areas that may be off-trail and may or may not be within the ski area’s boundary) is extremely difficult and for experts only.
 Unmarked hazards and obstacles of all types, downed trees, stumps, rocks, boulders, and creeks are to be expected, and may be located anywhere throughout off-trail areas, and are dangerous.
 These areas are not regularly patrolled and are to be entered at your own risk.
 If you choose to ski or snowboard in the ungroomed, deep snow areas including gladed tree areas, remember:

 1) Partner Up!

 It is critical to ski or ride with a partner who remains in visual contact at all times.
 In many cases, some of the deaths which have occurred due to tree well or deep snow immersion incidents may have been avoided had:

 - the partner saw the person fall and